 A protective offshore reef makes Anahola Beach good for swimming except during times of high surf.

 The white sandy beach is about .5 miles long and surrounded by ironwood trees that provide plenty of shady areas for relaxing.
 The reef provides good snorkeling and scuba diving opportunities and the nearshore waters have some good pockets of sand for swimming.
-Outside of the reef there is a popular surfing break.
+Outside of the reef, there is a popular surfing break.

-Swimming, sunbathing, snorkeling, diving, surfing, bodyboarding, fishing.
+Swimming, sunbathing, snorkeling, diving, surfing, bodyboarding, and fishing.

 Need to Know

 Beware of rip currents near the river mouth.
 Though this beach is partially protected by a reef it is still subject to hazardous conditions during times of big waves in the open ocean.
 Stay near shore, beware of offshore currents, and never go in the water when there is high surf or rough seas.
 Surfing is only allowed on the northern part of the beach and not in the center area.